-is a multimedia portrait and documentary series about Black American women.
+is a multimedia portrait and interview series about Black American women.

 We are always asked to chose.
 Black liberation OR Feminism.
 “Class” OR sexual agency.
-Black women are too often cast as “de mule uh de world”1 because the world refuses to allow us to define ourselves or listen when we proclaim who we are.
+Black women, cisgender and transgender, are too often charged with an inequitable amount of mental, emotional, intellectual, and societal labor and denied the right to define our own narratives and frame our work as we see fit (see: “de mule uh de world”1).
 This is particularly true of Black American women.
-Most of us descend from enslaved Africans who built this country sans free will–making the concept of patriotism complicated at best and a point of contention or even shame at worst.
+Most of us descend from enslaved Africans who built this country sans free will—making the concept of patriotism complicated at best and a point of contention or even shame at worst, especially when that labor is, to this day, seen as duty.
 Some of us are first-generation Americans, whose parents only had their native tongue and culture in tow when they immigrated to the “land of the free.”
 Some of us spent more money than we could afford and stayed up countless nights studying to become a naturalized citizen.
 Despite this ancestry, resilience, and sacrifice, damn near all of us have been told we don’t belong, we don’t fit in, we don’t look “American enough”, or to “go back where we came from.”
 Our existence is a balancing act of immeasurable perspective and value.

 …I insist on the right to criticize [America] perpetually…2